If you don’t sob at these Meg Ryan films, you have a heart of stone…

 Sleepless in Seattle is the first of the Hanks-Ryan romances features here.
 Sobbed at this movie a helluva lot of it for the unrequited romance, ie much of the movie and the lovely soundtrack.
 And that undeniable chemistry between Hanks and Ryan.
 Sam is a film widow (read hot, young and girlfriendless).
 His young son, Jonah talks to a radio psychologist about his dad.
 Women fall in love with this man as Sam then opens up his heart on the show.

 Millions of women write in to meet this man after he talks about his late wife and his love for her.
 Meg’s Annie, a reporter who covers who inevitably falls for the romance of it all.
 Despite Annie being engaged to Walter (Bill Pullman), she falls in love with him.
-After a few near misses in meeting up, Jonah arranges his father to meet Annie on top of the Empire State Building… and Bill Pullman gets dumped.
+After a few near misses in meeting up, Jonah arranges for his father to meet Annie on top of the Empire State Building… and Bill Pullman gets dumped.
 This not before you’ve run out of tissues… at this the ultimate in will they won’t they of romance movies.

 City of Angels (1998)